30ml is How Many Ounces? A thorough look to Metric and Imperial Conversions

 -

 Cooking and Baking: Many recipes, particularly those adapted from other countries, might use metric measurements.
 Knowing how to convert 30ml (or any other metric volume) to ounces will help you follow these recipes accurately.
-For instance, if a recipe calls for 30ml of milk, you know it's roughly equivalent to 1 fluid ounce.
+To give you an idea, if a recipe calls for 30ml of milk, you know it's roughly equivalent to 1 fluid ounce.

 -